DS 7 Crossback SUV - MPG, running costs & CO2

 Thanks to a 13.2kWh battery, the DS 7 E-Tense can travel for up to 36 miles without using its petrol engine, resulting in official CO2 emissions from 35-39g/km.
 This lowers BiK liability substantially, with rates starting from 11% for the plug-in hybrid models.
 The E-Tense will also allow owners to enter low emissions zones such as Central London for free.

 As with any plug-in hybrid, it's worth noting the fuel-efficiency figure will largely depend upon how often you charge the battery and how far you drive.
+Once the battery is depleted, you’ll probably see a fuel economy figure in the mid-30s.
 A full charge from a 7kW home wallbox takes under two hours, while using a three-pin plug takes eight.

 DS 7 Crossback MPG & CO2

 For diesel fans there’s the option of a 1.5-litre engine with 128bhp.
 The larger 2.0-litre engine with 178bhp has been discontinued.
-The former is the most economical of the two, returning an impressive 55.3mpg, while the 2.0-litre engine promises up to 48.2mpg.
-CO2 emissions from 140g/km put the 1.5-litre BlueHDi DS 7 in a high Benefit-in-Kind band for company-car tax of 32%.
+The former is the most economical of the two, returning up to 53.3mpg, while the 2.0-litre engine promises up to 48.2mpg.
+CO2 emissions from 140g/km put the 1.5-litre BlueHDi DS 7 in a high Benefit-in-Kind band for company-car tax.

-The PureTech 225 petrol engine is a turbocharged 1.6-litre, mated to an eight-speed automatic gearbox as standard and with claimed fuel economy of up to 39.8mpg.
-CO2 emissions from 164g/km result in a higher BiK band.
-The 1.2-litre PureTech 130 engine is more economical, returning up to 43.5mpg with CO2 emissions from 147g/km.
+The PureTech 180 petrol engine is a turbocharged 1.6-litre, mated to an eight-speed automatic gearbox as standard and with claimed fuel economy of up to 40.9mpg.
+CO2 emissions from 157g/km result in a higher BiK band.
+A ‘225’ version of the 1.6-litre engine was previously available and posted similar figures.
+The cheapest 1.2-litre PureTech 130 engine is more economical, returning up to 43.5mpg with CO2 emissions from 147g/km.

 Insurance groups for the BlueHDi 130 engine range from 21 to 23, depending on trim level.
 Meanwhile, the BlueHDi 180 and PureTech 225 engines both sit in the same groups from 29 to 31.
 The Audi Q3 sits in insurance groups from 20 to 28, while the BMW X1 resides in groups 24 to 34.

 The DS 7 comes with a three-year/60,000-mile warranty, which matches Audi's, but looks a bit stingy.
-Rival BMW offers three years/100,000 miles, the same cover as the Renault Koleos.
+Rival BMW offers three years/100,000 miles, while the Kia Sorento has seven years’ cover.

 Servicing plans will be available for customers who'd prefer to pay a monthly fee for a set period, or up front.
 The former is likely to be of particular appeal, as it allows owners to spread the cost of maintenance and avoid surprise bills.